A 8-day photography and adventure-filled trip to Greenland, one of the most remote places on the planet!

 Since November, when we wrapped up the Melrakki Arctic Fox Photography workshop in the Westfjords, myself and Icelandic Explorer have been working hard, devising an even greater adventure.
 Now, we are pleased to announce Silent Arctic, our newest, boldest and most adventurous workshop yet!

 Brace yourselves, this is the workshop for the ages!

-This is nothing short of a full-scale expedition in Northeast via electric schooner along the east coast of Greenland and into the world's largest fjord system, some of which are nearly 150 miles in length.
+This is nothing short of a full-scale expedition in Northeast Greenland via electric schooner along and into the world's largest fjord system, some of which are nearly 150 miles in length.
 Here, the photography opportunities are endless as we lose ourselves in this epic world of ice and immense scales: a landscape whose wonder reaches far beyond the limits of our imaginations.

 You have to see it to believe it!

 An epic group dynamic, all-inclusive.